Parikirui/Ghana-Naming-Culture/README.md

 ## Kiruis-Portfolio
-This system is called Ghana-Naming Culture.
+This system is called Ghana-Naming-Culture.

 ## Contributor
 Isaac Kirui Parikacha